 The ADHD group also were more likely to eat certain foods.
 “When we looked at specific foods, having an ADHD diagnosis was associated with a diet high in takeaway foods, processed meats, red meat, high fat dairy products and confectionary,” Dr Oddy said.

 Other studies have found that ADHD is linked to diet.
 The ADHD Research Center in Enhoven, Netherlands studied 100 children aged 4-8, who were randomly assigned to either a control group or an elimination diet group.
 The control group was instructed to eat a healthy diet, while the elimination group eliminated particular foods according to food challenge tests.
 This study found that many children’s ADHD was induced by certain foods.

 Pelsser LM, Frankena K, Toorman J, Savelkoul HF, Dubois AE, Pereira RR, Haagen TA, Rommelse NN, Buitelaar JK.
-Effects of a restricted elimination diet on the behaviour of children with attention-deficit hyperactivity disorder (INCA study): a randomised controlled trial.
+Effects of a restricted elimination diet on children with attention-deficit hyperactivity disorder (INCA study): a randomised controlled trial.
 Lancet.
 2011 Feb 5;377(9764):494-503.